-According to traditional Chinese medicine (TCM), optimal health is achieved when a relative balance is maintained in the body with the harmonious flow of blood and energy (called “qi”).
+According to traditional East Asian Medicine (EAM), optimal health is achieved when a relative balance is maintained in the body with the harmonious flow of blood and energy (called “qi”).
 Conventional medicine refers to this balance as homeostasis.
 Disease or disequilibrium appears when the balance is disturbed.

 Benefits of Treatment

 Acupuncture is the most studied component of EAM.
 It is the act of inserting thin needles into the body to stimulate its innate healing system, often referred to as the “primary healing activity.”
 This is the same action of healing from small cuts or scrapes and is what a surgeon depends upon for the body’s post-surgery recovery.

 During an acupuncture treatment, needles are placed into very specific locations in order to stimulate healing activity and restore balance to the body’s systems.

 In 1997, a National Institutes of Health consensus paper showed clear scientific evidence of the benefits of acupuncture.
 Since then, there have been many randomized controlled trials and studies demonstrating the efficacy of acupuncture.

 Scientific evidence shows that acupuncture is useful for neck pain, back pain, dental pain, arthritis, cancer care, and nausea and vomiting from various causes.
 Research also suggests benefits for mental health disorders, fibromyalgia, and infertility.

 Before your visit, please do not brush your tongue.
 The color and texture of the tongue coating are important diagnostic clues in Chinese medicine.
 If you habitually brush your tongue to prevent bad breath, discuss this with your practitioner.
 Persistent bad breath may be a sign of an imbalance.